j-nguyen/utility_script/README.md

 # Utility Scripts

-These scripts are used to help assist myself in certain criterias.
-These are made for iOS scripts, but feel free to change them however you like.
+These are general scripts to help assist with GitHub.
+Generally, they're just to help you push code out to your repo faster, that's all.